0xMordecai/docker-by-example/Understanding-Dockerfiles-components-and-directives/cheatsheet.md

 the first health check.
 This allows you to ensure your container is up before a health check.

 • `--retries (default: 3)`: The number of times the probe will retry before declaring an unhealthy status.

+# Tip

+**While using HEALTHCHECK is a great option, you should avoid using it to run your containers on Kubernetes or a similar container orchestrator.
+You should make use of liveness and readiness probes instead.
+Similarly, you can define health checks on Docker Compose if you are using it, so use that instead of baking the health check into the container image.**